San Gil, Colombia – A Travelers Guide

 We spent 5 days in this San Gil, Colombia and although we came for some adventure (we did do the bungee jump) we were surprised by the amount of time we spent just exploring the town, hanging around in the central park, and at the fruit market.

-Getting In/Out – To Bucaramanga and San Gil, Colombia
+Getting in/out – Bucaramanga to San Gil, Colombia

 How to get from Bucaramanga to San Gil, Colombia

-We bused from Medellin to Bucaramanga on a 9 hour long journey and then once in Bucaramanga we jumped straight on a mini bus or “collective” for only COP12,000 which took us right to San Gil.
-These mini buses are frequent and leave from the main bus terminal in Bucaramanga so it is an easy transfer to make.
+We took a bus from Medellin to Bucaramanga on a 9-hour long journey.
+Once in Bucaramanga, we jumped straight on a mini-bus or “collective” for only COP 12,000 which took us right to San Gil.
+These minibusses are frequent (about every hour or so) and leave from the main bus terminal in Bucaramanga so it is an easy transfer to make.